ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

    pyaedt info: Active design is set to...

-Notice that if the definition of the function gets updated, this section needs to be updated too.
+If the definition of the function is updated, this section must be updated too.

 Additional Directives